-For optimal success of our student(s) we request you do not schedule vacation when school is in session.
+For optimal success of our students, we request you not schedule vacation when school is in session.
 Absences due to family vacations will be considered legal if the following conditions are met:

 - Submit the required district form (see the appendix), detailing the nature and dates of the vacation to the building principal at least one week in advance of the departure date. - The length of the vacation should not exceed five (5) school days.
-Any days exceeding 5 will result in illegal absences. - Parents will be responsible for making sure that missed school work will be completed by the child before returning to school. - Students referred to the district justice for attendance issues may not be granted approval for vacations.
-This will be at the principal's discretion.
+Any days exceeding five (5) will result in illegal absences. - Parents will be responsible for making sure that missed school work will be completed by the child before returning to school. - Students referred to the district justice for attendance issues may not be granted approval for vacations.
+This will be at the principal's discretion. - NO VACATIONS DURING PSSA TESTING WILL BE APPROVED BY ADMINISTRATION.